 Don't hide behind legal jargon.
 Your privacy policy should be:

-- Clear, concise, and updated regularly
+- Clear, concise, and regularly updated

 - Easy to find at checkout and in the footer

-Data Protection by Design and Default
+Privacy by Design and by Default

-Integrate privacy into your product and marketing workflows from day one:
+Build data protection into your product and marketing workflows from day one:

-- Use pseudonymization and anonymization where possible
+- Use pseudonymization and anonymization wherever possible

-Regular Privacy Audits and Training
+Regular Data Protection Audits and Training

 - Conduct regular internal audits